-A complete history can be found on the site of the Confrérie des Vignerons de Vevey.
+Complete history on the site of the Confrérie des Vignerons.

 A 20,000 place stadium constructed for 20 performances.

 for whom the costume budget is CHF12m

 Total budget is close to CHF 100m, about double that of 1999.
 It is known that the project has ended with a serious financial deficit, but let’s not lose track of the magnificent accomplishments of this gigantic undertaking; and to the incredible heart & soul investment of thousands of unpaid actors, musicians, choristers, and other volunteers.
 Photo: © Samuel-Rubio/Fête-des-Vignerons

 Go here for larger screen version of our latest feature from Vevey.

 Professional video capture: :